ballerina-platform/ballerina-dev-website/learn/guides/observing-ballerina-programs/observing-your-application-with-prometheus-grafana-jaeger-and-elastic-the-stack.md

 layout: ballerina-observing-programs-left-nav-pages-swanlake
 title: Observing Your Application with Prometheus, Grafana, Jaeger, and the Elastic Stack
 description: See how Ballerina supports observability by exposing itself via metrics, tracing, and logs to external systems.
-keywords: ballerina, observability, metrics, tracing, logs
+keywords: ballerina, observability, metrics, tracing, logs, prometheus, grafana, jaeger, elastic
-permalink: /learn/observing-ballerina-programs/observing-your-application-with-prometheus-grafana-and-jaeger-and-the-elastic-stack/
+permalink: /learn/observing-ballerina-programs/observing-your-application-with-prometheus-grafana-jaeger-and-the-elastic-stack/
 active: observing-your-application-with-prometheus-grafana-and-jaeger-and-the-elastic-stack
 intro: Observability is a measure of how well internal states of a system can be inferred from knowledge of its external outputs.
 redirect_from: